morehax/haxinator/README.md

 # Haxinator 2000 🚀

-Your Swiss Army Knife for Network Tunneling and Penetration Testing
+Your Swiss Army Knife for Internet Tethering, VPN and network management, Tunneling, and otherwise getting online.

 ## Features